Areas of practice

 Additional Areas of Interest

-In addition to areas of interest listed on the previous page, Brenda has worked successfully with people using self-harming practices e.g., cutting or burning; people experiencing eating problems e.g., anorexia or bulimia; people using substances e.g., alcohol or drugs, in ways that are detrimental to their health; and people who have experienced many different forms of adversity e.g., armed robbery, motor vehicle accidents, fatal house fires, racism, harassment, workplace discrimination, and other forms of oppression.
+In addition to areas of interest listed on the previous page, Brenda has worked successfully with people using self-harming practices e.g., cutting or burning; people experiencing eating problems e.g., anorexia or bulimia; and people who have experienced many different forms of adversity e.g., armed robbery, motor vehicle accidents, fatal house fires, workplace accidents/assaults/injuries, racism, harassment, discrimination, and other forms of oppression.

 Culture and Diversity

 Brenda has extensive experience living and working with First Nations people and providing services to First Nations clients.
-In addition to living and working in Masset, Haida Gwaii, she worked for Cowichan Tribes from 2006-2009 and for H'ulh-etun Health Society from 2009-2015.
+In addition to living and working in Masset, Haida Gwaii, she worked for Cowichan Tribes from 2006-2009, and for Huli'tun Health Society from 2009-2015 providing services to Penelakut, Halalt, Malahat, and Lyackson community members.
 She welcomes diversity in her practice and sees clients of a wide variety of racial, cultural, and spiritual backgrounds; sexual orientations; gender identities; socioeconomic groups; and levels of education, ability, and health.
 Brenda considers honouring human dignity in all aspects of her work to be essential for ethical practice.

 Response-Based practice is a multi-facetted, multi-disciplinary approach to violence, abuse, and other forms of oppression.
 It was originally developed by Allan Wade Ph.D., Linda Coates, Ph.D., and Nick Todd, M.Ed.
 It has applications for counsellors, legal system personnel, social workers, transition house workers, victim assistance workers, health professionals, and others providing services to those who have been subjected to violence and to those who have perpetrated violence.
 It is based on detailed analysis of actions of those who perpetrate violence, responses of those who are victimized, social responses, and language commonly used to describe these events.
 It is grounded in extensive practice experience with clients and in rigorous research into the connection between violence and language.
 Foundational to Response-Based practice is the distinction between effects and responses.
 Human thoughts, feelings, and actions are understood as responses, not effects.
 This has many implications for the ways professionals respond to people who have been subjected to violence.
 Pain and suffering may be seen as understandable responses to adversity rather than as symptoms of disorders.
 Thus, this practice avoids labelling and diagnosing individuals who have experienced violence.
 Brenda has extensive training and experience utilizing a Response-Based approach, has presented it in numerous classroom, workshop, and conference settings, and provides consultations for other counsellors.